 Medications to prevent stress ulcers (such as proton pump inhibitors or PPIs) are not recommended for hospitalized patients (non-ICU) unless they are at high risk for gastrointestinal tract problems.
 These costly medications can leave patients susceptible to bacterial infections, which are much more likely to develop in hospitals than stress ulcers.

 Medications that treat diabetes by controlling blood glucose levels are only effective at lowering risk of death and artery clots after long-term use.
 The dose of medication prescribed for patients depends on how much is needed to maintain a specific level of glucose in the blood.
 For adult patients that are relatively healthy and have a long life expectancy, using medication for strong glycemic control may be worthwhile.
 However, as patients age (over 65) and develop other illnesses, patients are unlikely to benefit from strict control of blood sugar and are at high risk of complications from hypoglycemia.
+The FDA recently came out with its “Watch List” – a list of ten drugs that have adverse effects.
+Among the ten is the popular diabetes medication, Diabeta.
+If you are currently taking this medication please be aware there have been reports of skin reactions as side effects.
+In response, the FDA expanded its section on Adverse Reactions on the label to include: bullous reactions, erythema multiforme, and exfoliative dermatitis.

 Catheters are not recommended for treatment of incontinence, for monitoring bladder or kidney output for non-critically ill patients, or for convenience.
 They can do more harm than good when they are not medically necessary, because catheters cause urinary tract infections that can result in serious or even fatal illness, as well as increasing health care costs.
 Medical guidelines provide instructions on how to properly insert and maintain catheters for critically ill patients and recommendations on when to stop use or replace a catheter.